 3) You need something to record videos with.

-Because you are going to reviewing products, some of them will be physical, like phones, while others will be digital products that you will need to use a screen recorder to do.
+Because you are going to reviewing products on YouTube, some of them will be physical, like phones, while others will be digital products that you will need to use a screen recorder to do.
 Sometimes you may want to show your face (it helps gain trust) while recording.

 So with these 3 scenarios, here is what I suggest you do: